PaulAvery/readings/README.md

 `title`: The title of the article (and therefore file) `author`: The name of the original author

 The body of the request will be interpreted as html and sanitized in the same way as the fragments returned by `/api/extract`.
-A file will then be written to disk, corresponding to the title provided (will be sanitized first) and a new commit will be created, adding the file with the provided author set as the committing user.
+A file will then be written to disk, corresponding to the title provided and a new commit will be created.

 The body of the response will be exclusively comprised of the name of the added article (e.g. `/imported/Some%20Title.html`).